nuuuwan/news_lk3_data/README.md

 *2025-10-07 17:15:00* · [`adaderanalk`](https://www.adaderana.lk/news/113306/president-meets-imf-delegation-to-discuss-sri-lankas-fifth-review) · `en`

-President Anura Kumara Dissanayake reaffirmed that the International Monetary Fund (IMF) remains a vital partner in Sri Lanka’s accelerated journey from crisis to recovery, emphasizing that the government regards IMF support not merely as external assistance, but as an integral element of its comprehensive strategy for sustainable economic progress.

-Speaking at the fifth mid-point review meeting held today (07) at the Presidential Secretariat with an IMF delegation, the President stressed that the government’s reform agenda is focused on achieving long-term stability, inclusive growth, and investor confidence.
-The sixth tranche of IMF assistance is scheduled for release in December.
+President Anura Kumara Dissanayake met with the delegation of the International Monetary Fund (IMF) at the Presidential Secretariat this morning to discuss the fifth review of the IMF’s Extended Fund Facility (EFF) program for Sri Lanka, according to the President’s Office.

+The discussion was held on the occasion of the mid-term phase of the fifth review, which is being conducted before the release of the sixth tranche of the IMF assistance in Sri Lanka’s debt restructuring process.

+During the meeting, President Dissanayake said that the government’s main objective is to rescue the country from economic bankruptcy and take it towards development, and that the government has a strategic plan for that.

-During the discussions, the IMF delegation commended Sri Lanka’s reform progress, noting that the country’s economic reform program is yielding commendable outcomes, according to the President’s Media Division (PMD).
+The President also stated that he greatly appreciates the support provided by the IMF in the process of making that program a success, the President’s Media Division reported.

-...
+◼️

 [Data](articles/fc1955d9.json)